Will Kailyn Lowry And Chris Lopez Get Back Together After Welcoming Their New Baby?

 Kailyn Lowry didn’t expect Chris Lopez to turn up when she went into labor but surprisingly, Lopez joined her at the Delaware hospital where she gave birth and later drove Lowry and their son to her home.
 That said, their relationship remains strained and nothing is certain when it comes to their future together — or the future of their family.

-As the Hollywood Life source explained, Kailyn Lowry is under no illusion that Chris Lopez will be as involved in their son’s life as her other baby daddies, Jo Rivera and Javi Marroquin, are with their own sons, seven-year-old Isaac and three-year-old Lincoln, respectively.
+As the Hollywood Life source explained, Kailyn Lowry is under no illusion that Chris Lopez will be as involved in their son’s life as her other baby daddies, Jo Rivera and Javi Marroquin, are with their own sons, 7-year-old Isaac and 3-year-old Lincoln, respectively.
 Instead, the Teen Mom 2 star believes that Lopez will be in and out of their child’s life.

 Kailyn Lowry and Chris Lopez began their short-lived romance last year after the reality star split from her now-ex-husband Javi Marroquin.
 As fans will recall, Lowry told Marroquin that she didn’t want to have more kids prior to their breakup but just months later, she conceived a child with the new man in her life, Chris Lopez.